Living in Storage Units: Legal Implications and Alternatives

 Storage facilities actively prevent people from live in their units through various measures:

-most facilities have comprehensive surveillance systems monitor activity. -
+- Security cameras most facilities have comprehensive surveillance systems monitor activity.

-electronic entry systems track when customers enter and exit the property. -
+- Access logs electronic entry systems track when customers enter and exit the property.

-staff conduct walkthroughs and may inspect units if they suspect unauthorized use. -
+- Regular inspections staff conduct walkthroughs and may inspect units if they suspect unauthorized use.

-many facilities restrict access during overnight hours. -
+- Limited access hours many facilities restrict access during overnight hours.

 Staff are train to recognize signs of someone live in a unit, such as frequent visits, carry in bed or cooking equipment, or spend outstandingly long periods on the property.